Note: This AMA is closed for new questions, but you can check out the existing conversations below.

-This April 15th (11 AM PST), we’re really looking forward to hosting Flodesk’s co-founder and CEO, Martha Bitar.
+This April 15th, we had the pleasure of hosting Flodesk’s co-founder and CEO, Martha Bitar.
 Martha and team have forged great progress in a short span while operating in one of the most unthinkably competitive SaaS categories.
 And they ascribe their monumental journey to an almost clinical sense of customer obsession, which, for instance, includes a daily, team-wide workout routine, a series of customer-focussed reps they all tend to.
 Inspiring, right?
-So, be sure to tune in and learn from Martha’s unique, status-quo-defying perspectives on all things SaaS!

 On the often overlooked responsibility of taking care of oneself as a leader